Tweener/czan/CONTRIBUTING.md

 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

+## Create a pull request to submit a fix or propose a new feature

+Pull requests are the best way to propose changes to the codebase.
+We actively welcome your pull requests:

+1. Fork the repo and create your branch from `develop`.
+2. If you've changed APIs, update the documentation.
+3. Join any visual assets (images, videos, GIFs) to showcase your work.
+4. Issue that pull request!

 ## License